Here’s what I said about this recipe back in 2013:

 - Heat a frying pan or skillet on the stove top.
 (I like to use two small, about 8-inch, cast iron skillets.
 With these skillets I heat over medium-low heat usually having to adjust the temperature up or down slightly if the pancakes are browning too much or not browning enough.)
 Add a little vegetable oil, vegetable shortening, butter to the frying pan.
 (If you prefer to used cooking spray, I would wait to spray right before pouring the batter.)

 - In a large bowl whisk until well mixed the cream, butter and egg yolks.
 Add sugar, salt and baking powder.
-The mixture will double in volume and become thick.

 - Beat the egg whites until stiff, then fold them gently into the batter.
 Add in the flour.

 - Ladle out 1/4 cup of pancake batter at a time, and cook until browned on one side – about two minutes.
 Flip over and cook until browned on the other side..
 Repeat until batter is gone.
 Serve hot with butter and your favorite flavor of syrup (mine is golden syrup).